SoftHu/tos_avg/En/heart_4_1_4.md

 Although I can control the Muramasa blade, it is still a cursed object.
 This might be your last lesson, sorry I can't keep the promise I made to Oda.
 I need to find my purpose in life.
-Take care of yourself, little fox...]
+Take care of yourself, little fox…]
 Start -->1760225461618994[<b>Speaker 👉 Nyotengu:</b>

 When you overuse your strength, you lose focus and speed.